sulu/sulu-docs/bundles/snippet.rst

 Snippets are stored separately and are not accessible via the web page URL.

-So if we want to use a snippet on a page, we need to add the content type ":doc:`../reference/content-types/snippet_selection`" if we want to link one or more snippets.
+So if we want to use a snippet on a page, we need to add the content type ":doc:`../reference/content-types/single_snippet_selection`" if we want to link one or ":doc:`../reference/content-types/snippet_selection`" for more snippets.

 .. figure:: ../img/social-media-snippet-selection.png